ab492/Writing/published/how-to-build-a-smart-thermostat-part-2/how-to-build-a-smart-thermostat-part-2.md

 ### How does a sensor fetch the temperature?

 Let’s take a brief detour into the inner workings of an electrical circuit.
-Electricity is the movement of charged particles around a circuit -- often electrons in metal wires.
+Electricity is the movement of charged particles around a circuit, often electrons in metal wires.
 Voltage is what drives this motion.
 The classic metaphor is water in a pipe, where voltage is compared to the pressure that pushes water through the pipe.

 There is an electrical component called a diode which allows current to flow in one direction only.
 A diode contains a small junction that electrons must push through and a helpful side effect of this is that when the electrons move through the diode, there is a small reduction in voltage, known as voltage drop.

 The key to temperature sensing is that this voltage drop varies predictably based on the current temperature.
 So, if you know what the various voltage drops are at different temperatures, you can measure the current voltage drop and work backwards to find the temperature.
 This is what the temperature sensor does.

-The beauty of this sensor -- I'm using [DS18B20](https://thepihut.com/products/waterproof-ds18b20-digital-temperature-sensor-extras?variant=27740417873) from the Pi Hut -- is that the analog data (that is, the voltage drop information) is internally converted to digital data and transmitted to the Raspberry Pi.
+The beauty of this sensor -- I'm using [DS18B20](https://thepihut.com/products/waterproof-ds18b20-digital-temperature-sensor-extras?variant=27740417873) -- is that the analog data (that is, the voltage drop information) is internally converted to digital data and transmitted to the Raspberry Pi.

 ### Getting the temperature to the Raspberry Pi